Fed to keep providing aid and sees no rate hike through 2022

 Stock prices initially rallied modestly after the Fed issued its latest policy statement at 2 p.m.
 Eastern time before falling back into negative territory.

+Stressing the Fed’s commitment to ultra-low borrowing rates for the foreseeable future, the chairman said:

+“We’re not thinking about raising rates.
+We’re not even thinking about thinking about raising rates.”

-In the statement, which followed its latest meeting, the Fed also credited its emergency lending programs for reviving the flow of credit to households and businesses, after markets had locked up in March when investors sold a range of securities to boost their cash holdings.
+In the statement, which followed its latest policy meeting, the Fed also credited its emergency lending programs for reviving the flow of credit to households and businesses, after markets had locked up in March when investors sold a range of securities to boost their cash holdings.

 The central bank noted in its statement that the viral outbreak has caused a sharp fall in economic activity and surge in job losses.
 Fed officials estimate that the economy will shrink 6.5% this year, in line with other forecasts, before expanding 5% in 2021.
 They foresee sees the unemployment rate at 9.3%, near the peak of the last recession, by the end of this year.
 The rate is now 13.3%.